How to Design With Handwritten Typefaces: 10 Tips

 Creatures Features is a good example because the site features several different handwriting style typefaces and each one looks like someone made notes or sketched out an idea right on the screen.
 The typefaces have lines that are imperfect and look like what you would expect from a pen or pencil.

-As color or size can create a great deal of contrast and put emphasis on specific words, so can a handwritten typeface.
+As color or size can create a great deal of contrast and emphasize specific words, so can a handwritten typeface.
 Just as you might make the most important words in your design red or orange, you can create this same effect with a change in typography.

 Many of the uses of handwriting style typography so far have been for the biggest and boldest lettering in the design.
-You can also use this style in a more unexpected way, such as for smaller elements, navigation or even just as an accent.
+You can also use this style more unexpectedly, such as for smaller elements, navigation, or even just as an accent.

-While trendy, the use of handwriting style typefaces can be more than just a replica of another site you have seen.
+While trendy, the use of handwriting fonts can be more than just a replica of another site you have seen.
 (That’s never the way to best use trends.)
-With eight ways to experiment with handwriting style typefaces, we hope you have the tools you need to create something modern and all yours.
+With eight ways to experiment with handwriting-style typefaces, we hope you have the tools you need to create something modern and all yours.

 One last little tip when working with handwriting styles: Remember to keep the rest of the design simple.
 Handwriting styles often work best in black or white and with backgrounds that are not too busy.